anmolagrwl/forge-ai-jira-comment-summariser/README.md

 forge register
 ```

 - Set OpenAI API key as environment variable.
-An OpenAI API key which you can obtain from [OpenAI website](https://platform.openai.com/docs/api-reference/introduction):
+An OpenAI API key which you can obtain from [OpenAI website](https://platform.openai.com/docs/api-reference/introduction).
+You can find your Secret API key in your [User settings](https://platform.openai.com/account/api-keys).
+Please make sure you have enough [credit balance](https://platform.openai.com/account/billing/overview) to make these OpenAI API calls.:
 ```
 forge variables set --encrypt OPEN_API_KEY your-key
 ```